WE sons of world war two vets

 Matthew speaks to Cumberland farmer Joe Roe about his father John.

-Joe was born in 1947 but describes the Second World War "as a thread which ran through my entire life".
+Joe was born in 1947 but describes the Second World War "as a thread which has run through my entire life".

 John's war took him to France; the Western Desert; Italy; and, afterwards, to Palestine.